 We aim to leverage our great strength – our networks, our knowledge, and the voices we seek to amplify – to make our site a central space for anyone eager to learn about emerging issues, discover advocacy efforts, and work together as new challenges emerge and old fights continue.

-Global Voices Advocacy was founded in 2007 by Sami ben Gharbia, a Tunisian free speech advocate and blogger, and later directed by Moroccan blogger and activist Hisham Almiraat.
-Both remain members of the Global Voices community.
+Global Voices Advocacy was founded in 2007 by Sami ben Gharbia, a Tunisian free speech advocate and blogger.
+Subsequent directors have included Hisham Almiraat (2012-2014) and Ellery Roberts Biddle (2015-2019).

 Our contributors are bloggers, activists, journalists, technologists, lawyers and Internet policy experts from around the world.
-Please contact us if you would like to join our community!
+Contact us to join our international community!